fauu/dpass/README.md

 A simple, deterministic password generator.

-Given "service name" and PIN number, generates a password using a user-supplied password generator function.
+Given a "service name" and a PIN number, generates a password using a user-supplied password generator function.

 <p align="center">
   <img src="screenshots/1.png" />